NICER Magnetar Burst Catalog: Abstract

 \section{Abstract}

 In this paper, we present a comprehensive catalog of short bursts from magnetars based on eight years of \textit{NICER} observations.
-A total of 1130 bursts were identified and the sample is dominated by SGR~1935+2154, which contributes 76\% of all detected bursts.
+A total of 1130 bursts were identified from 14 sources, with the sample dominated by SGR~1935+2154, which accounts for 76\% of all detected bursts.
 We analyzed burst durations, spectral properties, and their correlations across multiple sources.
-Bursts from SGR~1935+2154 exhibit significantly longer durations, with a mean of 317\,ms, compared to a mean of 23\,ms for bursts from other magnetars.
+Bursts from SGR~1935+2154 exhibit significantly longer durations, with a distribution peak at 316\,ms, compared to a peak of 23\,ms for bursts from other magnetars.
 Two $\mu$s-scale bursts were detected for the first time, originating from 1E~1048.1$-$5937 and CXOU~J010043.1$-$721134.
 Spectral analysis in the 0.5--8\,keV range using both blackbody and power-law models shows that bursts with higher fluences have harder spectra.
 In contrast, correlations between burst duration and spectral parameters are weak or absent.
 This catalog provides a valuable dataset for studying magnetar short bursts, enabling future modeling efforts and improving our understanding of the diversity and physical mechanisms of magnetar bursts.

 \keywords{stars: magnetars --- X-rays: stars}